yukthaayyagari/YukthaAyyagari_BSE_Template_Portfolio/index.md

 # Sound Reactive Paper Lanterns
-(315) Sound Reactive Paper Lanterns: Transform your space with vibrant, sound-reactive paper lanterns controlled by an ESP32 Feather and the WLED software.
+(315) Sound-Reactive Paper Lanterns: Transform your space with vibrant, sound-reactive paper lanterns controlled by an ESP32 Feather and the WLED software.
 This project combines Wifi-enabled lighting and LEDfx sound analysis to create a light show responding to music.
 Look closely to see the aspects of this enticing project!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|